golang/website/_content/blog/pandemic.md

 The Go community thrives on in-person conferences and meetups.
-We had anticipated 35 conferences this year and thousands of meetups, nearly all of which have now changed, been postponed, or been cancelled.
+We had anticipated 35 conferences this year and thousands of meetups, nearly all of which have now changed, been postponed, or been canceled.
 We’ll keep the
 [conferences wiki page](https://github.com/golang/go/wiki/Conferences)
 updated as plans change.